• Skip to primary navigation

 Make a moist bundt cake using yoghurt

-I’ve baked in this tin before and in the past have found the cake dry due to the shape of the tin which has some very thin areas, so this time I’ve used my favourite 0% fat Greek yoghurt in the recipe (I loosely followed quantities from and adapted this bundt cake recipe) to keep it moist.
-You could use any type of Greek yoghurt, it doesn’t need to be 0% fat, that was just what I had in the fridge.
-Yoghurt makes cakes lovely and moist, you’ll find several in my archives.
-Mini Egg Bundt Cake
+I’ve baked in this tin before and in the past have found the cake dry due to the shape of the tin which has some very thin areas (so the mixture can overbake in places), so this time I’ve used my favourite 0% fat Greek yoghurt in the recipe (I loosely followed quantities from and adapted this bundt cake recipe) to keep it moist.

 Equipment needed

-• Mini Egg blondies
+Mini Egg Rocky Road

 Recipe

-Mini Egg Cake
+Mini Egg Bundt Cake

-A colourful Easter bundt cake perfect for your celebrations, with Mini Eggs and decorated with colourful frosting
+A colourful Easter bundt cake perfect for your celebrations, with Mini Eggs and decorated with colourful frosting.

 4.60 from 5 votes